-SCIT requires assessment by qualified and experienced healthcare professionals (e.g. a diabetes educator or endocrinologist) at least annually and ideally at each visit [2].
-Review and documentation of injection or infusion insertion technique is pivotal to best practice.
-Studies have demonstrated that after 12 months the theoretical and practical information taught when initiating injections is not retained.
-Practical knowledge is more likely to be retained than theoretical knowledge [52].
-One study found a significant decrease in glycosylated haemoglobin (HbA1c) in individuals with insulin-treated diabetes who underwent re-education in IT once a month for 4 months.
-Those who had a poor understanding of IT initially had a higher HbA1c and experienced the greatest reductions in HbA1c with re-education [53].
+SCIT requires assessment by qualified and experienced healthcare professionals (e.g. a diabetes educator or endocrinologist) at least annually and ideally at each visit.2 Studies have demonstrated that after 12 months the theoretical and practical information taught when initiating injections is not retained.
+Practical knowledge is more likely to be retained than theoretical knowledge.50 One study found a significant decrease in glycosylated haemoglobin (HbA1c) in individuals with insulin-treated diabetes who underwent re-education in IT once a month for 4 months.
+Those who had a poor understanding of IT initially had a higher HbA1c and experienced the greatest reductions in HbA1c with re-education.51 reinforces to the person with diabetes the importance of correct IT to avoid such problems.4 Of concern, in the 2008-09 Insulin Injection Technique Questionnaire survey, 28% of participants could never remember having their injection sites checked.4

-Review of injection/insertion sites
+Review of injection sites

-Along with revision of IT, review of injection sites should occur at least annually and preferably at every diabetes visit [2].
-The assessment should include the visual inspection and palpation of injection sites to check for problems related to injections, choice of sites and use of sites [2].
-This not only enables the healthcare professional to discover and address injection site problems, but also reinforces to the person with diabetes the importance of correct IT to avoid such problems [4].
-Of concern, in the 2014-2015 Insulin Injection Technique Questionnaire survey, 39% of participants could never remember having their injection sites checked [9].
+Along with revision of IT, review of injection sites should occur at least annually and preferably at every diabetes visit.2 The assessment should include the visual inspection and palpation of injection sites to check for problems related to injections, choice of sites and use of sites.2 This not only enables the healthcare professional to discover and address injection site problems, but also